ionic-team/ionic-docs/src/pages/vue/quickstart.md

 ## What is Ionic Framework?

 First off, if you're new here, welcome!
 Ionic Framework is a free and open source component library for building apps that run on iOS, Android, Electron, and the Web.
-You write your app once using familiar technologies (HTML, CSS, JavaScript) and deploy to any platform.
+Write your app once using familiar technologies (HTML, CSS, JavaScript) and deploy to any platform.

 Along with the UI components, Ionic Framework also provides a command line tool for creating new apps, as well as deploying to the various platforms we support.

-In this guide, we'll go over the basics of both Vue and Ionic Framework, including any Ionic Framework specific features.
-If you're familiar with Vue, enjoy the guide and learn something new about Ionic Framework.
-If you're not familiar with either, no worries!
+In this guide, we will go over the basics of both Vue and Ionic Framework, including any Ionic Framework specific features.
+If you are familiar with Vue, enjoy the guide and learn something new about Ionic Framework.
+If you are not familiar with either, no worries!
 This guide will cover the basics and provide enough information to get an app up and running.

 ## Creating a project with the Ionic CLI